gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-17-going-back-to-the-old-pre-x-twitter-ios-app.md

 6. Open Apple Configurator
 7. Double click on your device
 8. Click Add > App > Choose from my Mac...
+9. Confirm you want to overwrite the old app
-9. Wait for the app to install on your device
+10. Wait for the app to install on your device

 You’re done!